 You'll notice the cake says "engagement party #1".
-This is because they intend to have 3 other parties with friends in Amsterdam (where they live), in Marseille (where his family and friends are, as well as they lived in nearby Martigues for a few years) and in Paris (where they met while working there and where they also have friends).
+This is because Karina and Thomas intend to have 3 other parties with friends in Amsterdam (where they live), in Marseille (where his family and friends are, as well as they lived in nearby Martigues for a few years) and in Paris (where they met while working there and where they also have friends).

-The reason for the various parties is that they just plan on having a tiny wedding next year but at least they can celebrate with friends before.
+The reason for the various parties is that they just plan on having a small close family only wedding next year, but at least they can celebrate with friends before.

 |Karina & Thomas engagement cake|

 The following day Sunday 27th, we all got dressed up and drove to Santa Comba Dao, about 25kms away where my grandson's baptism would take place.
 This town was the birthplace of Antonio Salazar, the dictator that ruled Portugal from 1932 to 1968.